charley04310/Polynotes/README.md

 - [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)
 - [Terraform](https://www.terraform.io/)

+>**Warning**
-Before apply your Terraform configuration make sur to have you K8S installed and ArgoCD set on it.
+>Before apply your Terraform configuration make sur to have you Kubernetes distribution installed and ArgoCD set on it.
 If not check the documentation above before starting it.

 1. From Terraform folder setup your Provider as bellow `provider.tf` :